antiphp/cognoz.github.io/_posts/2017-10-16-grub-lvm-rhel6-7.md

 ---
 layout: post
 title: Transformation of non-lvm rhel6/7 distro based running vm in lvm-based
-version: 1.4
+version: 1.6
 ---
-### Our mission is to create on running vm separate /boot/ partition on running /dev/vda1 and lvm partitions on /dev/vda2 (with lvroot, lvtmp, lvopt, lvvar, lvusr, lvswap)
+### Our mission is to create on running vm separate /boot/ partition on /dev/vda1 and lvm partitions on /dev/vda2 (with lvroot, lvtmp, lvopt, lvvar, lvusr, lvswap)

 ## Rhel6.7
 1. Create volume, attach it to vm